Module curlew.fields

 if transform:

-gv_at_grid_p = self.compute_gradient(gridL, normalize=True, transform=self.transform) # this requires gradients relative to modern coordinates!
+gv_at_grid_p = self.gradient(gridL, normalize=True, transform=self.transform, retain_graph=True, create_graph=True) # this requires gradients relative to modern coordinates!

 else: